yiyan023/Rich-Media-Work-Samples/README.md

-# Rich-Media-Work-Samples
+# Rich Media Work Samples
-Code samples for projects I have completed throughout my Summer 2024 internship at Rich Media
+Hey!
+Here are code samples of some of the projects I have worked on throughout my internship at Rich Media :).